Pixel-Softwares-com/statistics/docs/step-1-StatisticsProviders/part-2-StatisticsProvider-common-types/SmallBoxesStatisticsProvider.md

 - This provider (( Doesn't )) contain (( ANY )) default statistical operations because it is inherited from CustomizableStatisticsProvider StatisticsProvider , and implements App\CustomLibs\Statistics\Interfaces\StatisticsProvidersInterfaces\NeedsAdditionalAdvancedOperations interface  ,
   So it expect to receive the desired statistical operations from the child classes will be inherited from  itself .
+- It expects an array of DataResourceInstructors\OperationContainers\OperationGroups\OperationGroup objects  (Look at OperationManagement docs part ) , So Compose those OperationGroups as you like ,
+And return them from the method NeedsAdditionalAdvancedOperations interface requires , and the result array will be wrapped in 'smallBoxes' named key .
 - The result array will be wrapped in 'smallBoxes' named key , So use it when you need to wrap some operation results in 'smallBoxes' key and feel free to request any operations you need or using the common operation factories to help you.